defuse/bqp/blog-source/content/two-arguments-against-single-page-applications.md

 my two biggest concerns with single-page applications:

 1.  **Code duplication.** You have to duplicate a lot of code and data modelling in order to make single-page applications secure.

     Say that you have a page with a configuration options form.
 When you click the submit button, your javascript code will check the options for validity, and if they're valid, send them up to PHP (or whatever server-side language you're using), where they have to be validated *again* and finally inserted into the database.
-    You need the second validation, because the first validation happens client-side and can't be trusted.
+You need the second validation because the first validation happens client-side and can't be trusted.

     This problem isn't actually inherent to single-page applications.
 It's conceivable that a single-page app framework could have you represent the